DomeDAO/dome-contracts/README.md

 - **IGovernanceFactory:** Interface for creating governance contracts for dome structures.
 - **IWrappedVotingFactory:** Interface for creating wrapped voting contracts for dome governance.
 - **IDomeFactory:** Interface for initializing dome structures with specified parameters.
-- **IRewardToken:** Interface for minting reward tokens for dome participants.

 ## DomeCore Smart Contract

 **Description:**

-[The Dome smart contract](./contracts/DomeCore.sol) facilitates the creation of dome structures where users can deposit assets, mint shares, and earn rewards.
-The contract supports various functionalities including depositing, withdrawing, claiming rewards, and donating assets.
+[The Dome smart contract](./contracts/DomeCore.sol) facilitates the creation of dome structures where users can deposit assets, mint shares, and manage beneficiary distributions.
+The contract supports depositing, withdrawing, distributing yield, and donating assets.

 **Features:**

 - **Deposit and Mint:** Users can deposit assets into the dome and mint shares, allowing them to participate in the dome's activities.
 - **Withdraw and Redeem:** Users can withdraw assets from the dome and redeem their shares to retrieve their deposited assets.
-- **Yield Generation:** The dome generates yield from deposited assets, which can be claimed by users as rewards.
+- **Yield Generation:** The dome generates yield from deposited assets, which can be realized when beneficiaries receive distributions or when depositors unwind their positions.
 - **Beneficiary Distribution:** Generated yield and donated assets are distributed among predefined beneficiaries according to specified percentages.
-- **Rewards Distribution:** Rewards are distributed to users based on their share of deposited assets and additional system fees.

 **Interfaces:**

 - **IERC20:** Implements the ERC20 standard for fungible tokens.